eregs/regulations-core/README.md

 ## Storage-Backends

 This project allows multiple backends for storing, retrieving, and searching data.
-The default settings file uses django models for both data and search, but django models can be combined with Elastic Search, or Elastic Search can be used for both data and search.
+The default settings file uses Django models for both data and search, but Django models can be combined with Elastic Search, or Elastic Search can be used for both data and search.
 We discuss each configuration below.

 ### Django Models For Data, Haystack For Search